Our Founder: Dr. Lester R. Sauvage

 Dr. Sauvage's research at the Hope Heart Institute beautifully complemented his surgical career.
 Drawing in talented researchers who share his mission to serve humanity through this important work, Dr. Sauvage's research teams at The Hope have conducted groundbreaking cardiovascular research.
 Research achievements include the first successful experimental coronary artery bypass graft (CABG) surgery - the most frequently performed heart surgery today - and design of improved artificial arteries and heart valves.

-Today, he spreads heart-healthy messages to people worldwide through his three books: The Open Heart, You Can Beat Heart Disease and The Better Life Diet.
+He still spreads heart-healthy messages to people worldwide through his three books: The Open Heart, You Can Beat Heart Disease and The Better Life Diet.
 Most of Dr. Sauvage's articles are available on PubMed.